-Daily positivity rates in Volusia and Flagler have ranged from 4.4% to 8.5% over the past week.
+Daily positivity rates in Volusia and Flagler have ranged from about 2% to 14% over the past week.

-Another key indicator being tracked by the state is the number of patients being admitted to emergency departments at hospitals, with COVID-19-like symptoms.
+A key indicator being tracked by the state is the number of patients being admitted to emergency departments at hospitals, with COVID-19-like symptoms.
 Here are the latest trend lines reported by the DOH.
-The DOH has not updated these numbers since July 19:
+Note that the state's numbers for these statistics only run through Sept.
+6:

 Flagler emergency visits with COVID symptoms

 Volusia emergency visits with COVID symptoms

 The Centers from Disease Control updated its mask recommendations on Aug.
 7 to say the following: